AhmadyZahran/management-system/README.md

 creating employee constructor and 7 employee object and printing them on console

-##complete the task upload the table
+##complete the task render the table